Navi Kaur (b. 1993) is an artist and arts educator based in Birmingham, UK.

 Inspired by the lives of her paternal grandparents, Surinder (‘Budimom’) and Karamjit (‘Baba Ji’), Navi’s work intimately and playfully documents themes of domestic, cultural, and spiritual significance.
 She traces interpersonal dialogues and daily activities through digital photography, film, and installation, demonstrating the abounding resilience of first-generation immigrants, the wonders of the everyday, and the compelling expressions of the Sikh Dharam.
 Thus, Navi’s artistic process doubles as a method of self-inquiry, facilitating investigations into the physical and intangible dimensions of her cultural heritage.

-Navi is also a qualified arts educator, formally teaching at a Handsworth-based secondary school and facilitates workshops in artist-led and museum spaces.
+Navi is also a qualified arts educator, teaching Art and Design at a Handsworth-based secondary school and facilitating workshops in artist-led and museum spaces.

 Written by Harr-Joht Takhar